mui/material-ui/docs/data/joy/components/snackbar/snackbar.md

 ### Position

-In wide layouts, snackbars can be left-aligned or center-aligned if they are consistently placed on the same spot at the bottom of the screen, however there may be circumstances where the placement of the snackbar needs to be more flexible.
+The position of the snackbar can be controlled by specifying the `anchorOrigin` prop.

-You can control the position of the snackbar by specifying the `anchorOrigin` prop.
+In wider layouts, snackbars can be aligned to the left or centered, especially if they are consistently positioned in a specific location at the bottom of the screen.
+However, in some cases, you may need more flexible positioning.

 {{"demo": "PositionedSnackbar.js"}}